Zions Bancorporation (ZION)

 10. Return on Equity

-Over the last five years, Zions Bancorporation has averaged an ROE of 14%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows Zions Bancorporation has a strong competitive moat.
+Over the last five years, Zions Bancorporation has averaged an ROE of 14.1%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This is a bright spot for Zions Bancorporation.

-11. Key Takeaways from Zions Bancorporation’s Q3 Results
+11. Key Takeaways from Zions Bancorporation’s Q4 Results

-We enjoyed seeing Zions Bancorporation beat analysts’ revenue expectations this quarter.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock traded up 2.1% to $53.11 immediately following the results.
+It was good to see Zions Bancorporation beat analysts’ EPS expectations this quarter.
+We were also happy its revenue outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock traded up 1.2% to $59.83 immediately after reporting.

 12. Is Now The Time To Buy Zions Bancorporation?

-Zions Bancorporation isn’t a terrible business, but it doesn’t pass our bar.
-For starters, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its estimated net interest income for the next 12 months are weak.
+Zions Bancorporation isn’t a terrible business, but it doesn’t pass our quality test.
+To begin with, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its net interest income growth was weak over the last five years.
 On top of that, its TBVPS growth was weak over the last five years.

 Zions Bancorporation’s P/B ratio based on the next 12 months is 1.1x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're pretty confident there are more exciting stocks to buy at the moment.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.